-At the heart of the BNT story is the volunteer spirit!
-The Bicentennial National Trail is a reality because of volunteers … people just like you who care enough about the Trail to devote time, money and energy to its maintenance and development.
+At the heart of the National Trail story is the volunteer spirit!
+The National Trail is a reality because of volunteers … people just like you who care enough about the Trail to devote time, money and energy to its maintenance and development.
 Without that spirit, the National Trail quite simply would not exist.

 Much of our work is rarely noticed by the casual traveller.
 Yet the result, more than 5,000 kilometres of continuously marked track, is clear.

 The ongoing development of the National Trail is coordinated by a non-profit community organisation.
 Income for developing and managing the Trail comes through memberships, donations and publication sales.

 You can help by becoming a member, making a donation, volunteering your time or services, or by encouraging your friends to join.